Responding to the IRB

 For each point raised in the IRB notification, provide a response.
 The best way to respond is to first restate the IRB comment and then, provide your response underneath.

-You can provide your point-by-point response within the body of an email, as a separate email, or by using the Request for Modification Response Form located on the Forms page.
+You can provide your point-by-point response within the body of an email, as a separate email, or by using the Request for Modification Response Form.
 ALL of the points and questions raised by the IRB must be fully addressed.

 Step 2: Make Necessary Changes to the Application and/or Study Documents, as Applicable